Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 My Experience

-I once stayed at a homestay overlooking the valley — waking up to birdsong and mist swirling below was one of those moments that stay with you forever.
+I love to stay at a homestay overlooking the valley — waking up to birdsong and mist swirling below is one of those moments that stay with you forever.

-4:⇒ Karjat — Where Hills Meet History 🏭
+4: ⇒ Karjat — Where Hills Meet History 68 Km

 Top Attractions